meteor/meteor/docs/source/api/top-level-await.md

 1. It breaks any files in `/client/compatibility` since it now wraps those files in a function
 2. Hot module replacement has not been updated to work with TLA

-### What is an async module?
+## Async Modules

-With top level await, some modules are considered async, which affects how it behaves.
+With top level await, some modules are considered async, which affects how they behave.
 There are two ways a module can become an async module:
 1. It uses top level await
 2. It imports a module that is async